Instructions for participating in grading

 5.10 Rule 5.9 may be varied by Awarding Bodies, but any such variation may only make the period shorter, not longer.

 5.11 A person may apply to the Awarding Body for an extension of time to shoot further scores.
-Such an application should only be granted in exceptional circumstances such as an injury that has prevented the person from riding and/or shooting.
+Such an application should only be granted in exceptional circumstances such as an illness, injury, Natural Disasters or Pandemic has prevented the person from riding/or shooting.
+Each awarding body will address each case individually and grant an appropriate extension if the situation warrants.
 An extension should not be granted if a person has just not been able to attain the required score despite having the opportunity to do so.

 6. Grading opportunities